 - American Girls: Social Media and the Secret Lives of Teenagers, by Nancy Jo Sales

 I couldn’t put this down!
 Sales interviewed over 400 teenage girls (divided into chapters for each age group) about the role that social media plays in their lives.
-It was an absolute page-turner and really drives home how integral social media is to young people’s relationships and social development.
+I’d like to know more about how the girls were recruited and if the author went into the interviews with a specific frame or theory that shaped her questions.
+The book was an absolute page-turner and really drives home how integral social media is to young people’s relationships and social development.
 It also outlines the various ways that increased focus on external appearance translates to intense pressures and anxiety on young girls in particular.
 To me, it underscored the importance of media literacy and offline connections in the new digital world.
 Added bonus: I learned many new words that made me feel super out of touch with “the youth”.

 - Mrs. Kimble, by Jennifer Haigh